German Shepherd Age Calculator

 Exocrine Pancreatic Insufficiency (EPI)

-Symptoms: chronic diarrhea, weight loss despite eating, increased appetite, poor coat quality, gas/flatulence
+Symptoms: chronic diarrhoea, dramatic weight loss despite good appetite, coprophagia, poor coat condition, increased flatulence

 Degenerative Myelopathy (DM)

-Symptoms: hind leg weakness, knuckling of paws, difficulty walking, crossing of hind legs, progressive paralysis
+Symptoms: hind-leg weakness, knuckling of rear paws, difficulty rising, wobbling gait, loss of coordination, progressive paralysis

 | Age | Weight Range | Notes |